Marfusios/nostr-client/README.md

 ### Reconnecting

-There is a built-in reconnection which invokes after 1 minute (default) of not receiving any messages from the server.
-It is possible to configure that timeout via `communicator.ReconnectTimeoutMs`.
-Also, there is a stream `ReconnectionHappened` which sends information about a type of reconnection.
-However, if you are subscribed to low rate channels, it is very likely that you will encounter that timeout - higher the timeout to a few minutes or call `PingRequest` by your own every few seconds.
+A built-in reconnection invokes after 1 minute (default) of not receiving any messages from the server.
+It is possible to configure that timeout via `communicator.ReconnectTimeout`.
+Also, a stream `ReconnectionHappened` sends information about a type of reconnection.
+However, if you are subscribed to low-rate channels, you will likely encounter that timeout - higher it to a few minutes or implement `ping-pong` interaction on your own every few seconds.

-In the case of Nostr relay outage, there is a built-in functionality which slows down reconnection requests (could be configured via `communicator.ErrorReconnectTimeoutMs`, the default is 1 minute).
+In the case of Nostr relay outage, there is a built-in functionality that slows down reconnection requests (could be configured via `client.ErrorReconnectTimeout`, the default is 1 minute).

 Beware that you **need to resubscribe to channels** after reconnection happens.
+You should subscribe to `ReconnectionHappened` stream and send subscription requests.

 ### Testing

 The library is prepared for replay testing.
 The dependency between `Client` and `Communicator` is via abstraction `INostrCommunicator`.
 There are two communicator implementations:
-* `NostrWebsocketCommunicator` - a realtime communication with Nostr relay.
+* `NostrWebsocketCommunicator` - real-time communication with Nostr relay.
 * `NostrFileCommunicator` - a simulated communication, raw data are loaded from files and streamed.

 Feel free to implement `INostrCommunicator` on your own, for example, load raw data from database, cache, etc.